amw8/EmpiricalRL/README.md

 # EmpiricalRL
 Repo for UofA Empirical RL Grad class Winter 2021

-<b>Prerequisites:</b> A undergraduate or graduate level course on Reinforcement Learning (e.g., CMPUT 397, CMPUT 366 from 2018), or successfully complete the 4-course UofA RL MOOC (uab.ca/RLMOOC).
+<b>Prerequisites:</b> An undergraduate or graduate level course on Reinforcement Learning (e.g., CMPUT 397, CMPUT 366 from 2018), or successfully complete the 4-course <a href="uab.ca/RLMOOC">UofA RL MOOC</a>.

 This is an advanced class on Reinforcement Learning.
 We will not cover the basics of RL; it will be assumed students already know the material.